freego/solidus_scaffold/README.md

     $ rake db:rollback
     $ rails destroy spree_scaffold:scaffold Brand name:string description:text position:integer ...

-Some more magic:
-* The admin index list will be sortable with drag&drop if you create a `position:integer` field
-* Image and file attachments are supported: e.g. `picture:image attachment:file`

 Copyright (c) 2014 sebastyuiop, alepore, released under the New BSD License